 - Use a sampling tube to take a 6-inch-deep core of soil from at least fifteen spots in each field or area to be tested.
 Sample lawns only to a 3-inch depth.
 Mix together the cores from one field or area.
 Put about a pint of the mixed soil in a soil sample bag.

 - Identify the samples by letter or number.
 Make a sketch or record of some kind so you will know which sample came from which field or area.

 - Fill out the appropriate information sheets and submission forms.
 These forms are available at your county Extension office and the Extension Soil Testing Laboratory website.
 Include these forms and payment when mailing the samples.

 - Send samples to the laboratory for analysis.
-Shipping boxes are available at your county Extension office.

 - Consult with your county Extension agent if you need help interpreting the test results or fertilization recommendations.

 - Follow the recommendations!